getify/fasy/README.md

 ## Tests

-A comprehensive test suite is included in this repository, as well as the npm package distribution.
-The default test behavior runs the test suite using `src/fasy.src.js`.
+A test suite is included in this repository, as well as the npm package distribution.
+The default test behavior runs the test suite using the files in `src/`.

+1. The tests are run with QUnit.

-1. You can run the tests in a browser by opening up `tests/index.html` (**requires ES6+ browser environment**).
+2. You can run the tests in a browser by opening up `tests/index.html`.

-2. The included Node.js test utility (`scripts/node-tests.js`) runs the test suite. **This test utility expects Node.js version 6+.**

-3. Ensure the test dependencies are installed by running `npm install` from the project root directory.

-    - **Note:** Starting with npm v5, the test utility is **not** run automatically during this `npm install`.
-With npm v4, the test utility automatically runs at this point.

-4. To run the test utility with npm:
+3. To run the test utility with npm:

     ```
     npm test